muggy8/improbable/from-me-to-me/zChsWMRx.md

 "Welp, what's done is done.
 Just try not to die tomorrow alright?"
 Phanna sighed.

-Mikay only managed to respond with a dissapointed look.
+Mikay only managed to respond with a disappointed look.

 This must be rather serious...

 "M-maybe we should accompany you tomorrow?"
 I asked in concern.

 "I don't think either of us accompanying Mikay would accomplish anything.
 Think of it from their perspective for a moment.
 They know from the conversation today that Mikay here already knows something is up and will likely be very cautious tomorrow and for the next while too.
-A trap generally doesn't work if the target is aware of it so unless either they've got something as powerful as Mikay here and a home terf advantage is all that's needed to take him down or Mikay here isn't as big a deal as you all seem to think he is, then, there's almost no chance that anything would happen tomorrow.
+A trap generally wont work as well if the target is aware of it.
+The only reason they'd considering enacting their plans tomorrow is if they've got someone as powerful as Mikay here and a home terf advantage is all that's needed to take him down or Mikay here isn't as big a deal as you all seem to think he is.
+But considering how sure both of you seem to be about Mikay's strength, there's little to no chance that anything would happen tomorrow.
 That is... unless you know something that we don't."

-It was pretty obvisous the final part of his statement was directed at me.
+It was pretty obvious the final part of Phanna's statement was directed at me.

 I've lived in the elven colony for the longest time and is the person who knows the colony the best.